 Algorithms#

 Algorithms in QC Lab define the sequence of operations that evolve the system defined by the model object (see Models) in time.
 They are composed of three recipes which define initialization steps, update steps, and collect steps that together define the desired algorithm.
 Each recipe is a list of “tasks” (see Tasks) which are executed in the order specified by the recipe list.
-Algorithms define the transient quantities of an algorithm in the state object, which is an instance of the Variable class (see Variable Objects).
+Algorithms define the transient quantities of an algorithm in the state object, which is an instance of a dictionary.

 Algorithm Objects#